DecSmith42/atom/README.md

 ## Documentation

-For comprehensive guides and detailed information, including specific module documentation, please refer to the [guides](./docs/guides.md).
+For comprehensive guides and detailed information, including specific module documentation and a [Development Guide](./docs/development.md) for contributors, please refer to the [guides](./docs/guides.md).

 ## License